Data Collection & Reporting

 5. Performance-Based Contracting Milestones

-There are additional data collection requirements necessary to meet model fidelity, which are not covered here.
-Please consult model guidance for appropriate reporting procedures.
+Additional data collection might be necessary for model fidelity.
+That is not covered here.
+Please consult model guidance for reporting procedures.

-There are a few data collection and reporting best practices to keep in mind:
+There are a few best practices for data collection and reporting to keep in mind:

-• Complete data entry into your data system within five business days of data collection.
+• Enter data into your system within five business days of each home visit.
 This minimizes incomplete reporting and ensures that data is available for sharing with the Washington State Department of Health (DOH) at the close of the reporting period.

-• All demographic data from families should be self-reported by the caregivers, not assumed by the home visitors.
+• All demographic data from families should be shared by the caregivers themselves, not assumed by the home visitors.

-• Every family supported by HVSA funds must have a funding code assigned at enrollment.
-If an HVSA funding code is not assigned, then the family will not be included in any reporting from the HVSA and will not be considered served by the HVSA.
+• Every family supported by HVSA funds must have an HVSA funding code assigned at enrollment.
+If they don't, then the family won't be included in any reporting from the HVSA and will not be considered served by the HVSA.

-The following information serves as an HVSA data collection and reporting manual.
-Each section includes a general overview of the topic and links to materials that support data collection and reporting, such as instructions for entering data into the Flo and Visit Tracker data systems, just-in-time training videos, sample forms, and assessment tools.
+This information serves as an HVSA data collection and reporting manual.
+Each section includes a general overview of the topic and provides links to materials that support data collection and reporting.
+This includes instructions for entering data into the Flo, DAISY, and Visit Tracker data systems, just-in-time training videos, sample forms, and assessment tools.

 For questions about HVSA reporting, email HomeVisiting@doh.wa.gov.